chapati/beam-wiki/Instructions-for-Command-Line-GPU-Miner.md

-# Running a miner
+# Running a GPU miner

+* [Miner source code](https://github.com/BeamMW/beam/tree/master/pow)
-* Miner Client connects to Beam Node with Stratum server and performs mining jobs.
+* Miner connects to Beam Node with Stratum server and performs mining jobs.
 It can be run on any amount of machines with GPU.
-* [Miner source code](https://github.com/BeamMW/beam/tree/master/pow)

 # Command line execution example: